hurwitzlab/imicrobe-data-loaders/README.md

 ## Usage
 Execute `make ils-imicrobe-projects` to create a file list of the iRODS iMicrobe project directories.

-Execute `make write-download-commands-file` to create a file of commands suitable for GNU Parallel.
+Execute `make write-download-command-file` to create a file of commands suitable for GNU Parallel.

 Execute `make parallel-iget-uproc-results` to do the deed.
 This might take a long time.